Low BMI Life Insurance Cover For Underweight People

 Fortunately, you don’t need to do the maths yourself.
 The NHS provides its own calculator here, and many other calculators are available online.

-The idea of BMI is that you can’t necessarily be called overweight or underweight based solely on your weight.
 Someone over 2m tall and 1.3m tall, both weighing the same, will have vastly different body shapes and overall health at that weight.

-The basic numbers aren’t effective on their own, but since weight impacts health overall, something needed to be created to more accurately estimate the impact of weight on health and give you a numerical indicator of where you stand on the spectrum.
+The basic numbers aren’t adequate on their own, but since weight impacts health overall, something needed to be created to more accurately estimate the impact of weight on health and give you a numerical indicator of where you stand on the spectrum.

 BMI is considered normal if it’s between 18.5 and 25.
 Anything under 18 is considered underweight.
 Meanwhile, a BMI between 25 and 30 is considered overweight, and anything over 30 is considered obese.